raspberrypi/documentation/hardware/raspberrypi/booteeprom.md

 ## Recovery image

 If the Raspberry Pi is not booting it's possible that the bootloader EEPROM is corrupted.
-This can easily be reprogrammed using the Recovery image available on the [raspberrypi.org downloads page](https://www.raspberrypi.org/downloads/).
+This can easily be reprogrammed using the Raspberry Pi Imager tool which is available via the [raspberrypi.org downloads page](https://www.raspberrypi.org/downloads/).

 ## Updating the bootloader